Thameside Theatre

 Thameside Theatre was added to the Theatres at Risk Register in 2022.

-In July 2021, Thurrock District Council declared the Thameside complex, in which the theatre is located, surplus to requirements and asked officers to investigate the sale or disposal of the complex.
+In 2021, Thurrock District Council declared the Thameside complex, in which the theatre is located, surplus to requirements and asked officers to investigate the sale or disposal of the complex.

-The council had planned to vote on its permanent closure in March 2022, but following a campaign from the local community there were discussions about retaining it as a community-run facility.
+The council had planned to vote on its permanent closure in 2022, but following a campaign from the local community there were discussions about retaining it as a community-run facility.

-Local community groups came together to set up a charitable organisation, Thurrock International Celebration of Culture which, at the beginning of 2022, submitted a proposal to the council to take over operation of the venue.
+Local community groups came together to set up a charitable organisation, Thurrock International Celebration of Culture which, at the beginning of 2022, submitted a proposal to the council to take over operation of the theatre.
 The council also received a further proposal from Waltham International College.
 Neither bid was taken forward.

-In late summer 2022, news of the council's debt of £1.5bn surfaced leading to a declaration of bankruptcy.
+Later that year, news of the council's debt of £1.5bn surfaced leading to a declaration of bankruptcy.

-Thurrock Council’s ongoing financial difficulties have continued to put the theatre at risk.
+The council’s ongoing financial difficulties have continued to put the theatre at risk.
 The theatre remains open, but its future is still uncertain.

 Theatre potential